DataONEorg/object-formats/README.md

 ## Release process

 Periodically, when new formats have been approved, we will merge the submitted PRs to the `develop` branch, and test that all changes work together.
-When the file is ready for relrelease, we will merge the `develop` branch to master, and tag it with the release tag of the form `1.22`, representing the current format service data version.
+When the file is ready for release, we will merge the `develop` branch to master, and tag it with the release tag of the form `1.22`, representing the current format service data version.
 This will then be used to update the DataONE formats service.